-Now let us consider the gain as we increase the number W of available wavelengths.
-Figures 10 and 11 plot the burst drop probability of the nine schemes as the number of wavelengths increases from 8 to 128, for the torus and NSFNet, respectively.
+Now, let us consider the gain as we increase the number W of available wavelengths.
+Figs. 10 and 11 plot the burst drop probability of the nine schemes as the number of wavelengths increases from 8 to 128, for the torus and NSFNet, respectively.
 The load per wavelength in the network is kept constant at 0.2 for these experiments.
-As we can see, the burst drop probability of First-Fit increases, and it remains mostly unchanged in the case of Random.
-These results are expected: Random distributes the bursts randomly to the various wavelengths, but since the load per wavelength is constant, there is little change in overall drop probability; while First-Fit attempts to use the same few first wavelengths, thus an increase in overall load, as W increases, results in higher drop probability.
+As we can see, the burst drop probability of first-fit increases, and it remains mostly unchanged in the case of random.
+These results are expected: random distributes the bursts randomly to the various wavelengths, but since the load per wavelength is constant, there is little change in overall drop probability; while first-fit attempts to use the same few first wavelengths, thus an increase in overall load, as W increases, results in higher drop probability.
 For the other schemes, in general, the drop probability decreases with the number of wavelengths, up to a point.
-Finally, we note that PWA-TE and PWA-Link-TE are the two schemes that show a consistent drop in burst drop probability for the range of wavelengths considered here.
+But the decrease is not as dramatic as other studies, which assume full wavelength conversion, have shown.
+This result indicates that OBS networks will benefit from some degree of wavelength conversion.
+Finally, we note that PWA-TE and PWA-link-TE are the two schemes that show a consistent drop in burst drop probability for the range of wavelengths considered here.
 Since these are the best performing schemes overall, this result indicates that a combination of adaptive policies with traffic engineering is the best approach to take advantage of wavelength resources in the OBS network.